Actindo-AG/Documentation/Channels/Integration/01_ManageConnections.md

 ## Enable a connection

 A connection can only be used if it is active.
 Otherwise, no data is being synchronized via the connection.
-By default, all connection that has been established are active.
+By default, all connection that have been established are active.
 If a connection has been disabled, you can enable this connection again.
+It is possible to enable several connections at a time.

 #### Prerequisites

+- At least one connection has been established, see [Create a connection](#create-a-connection).
-At least one connection has been disabled, see [Disable a connection](#disable-a-connection).
+- At least one connection is inactive, see [Disable a connection](#disable-a-connection).

 #### Procedure